SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 ## Non-linear SVM

-To generalize linear decision boundary to become non-linear, $\boldsymbol{x_i}$ has to be transformed to a higher dimensional space using a function $\varphi(\boldsymbol{x_i})$.
-The original input space is mapped to a higher dimensional feature space where the training set is separable.
+To generalize the linear decision boundary to become non-linear, $\boldsymbol{x_i}$ has to be transformed to a higher dimensional space using a function $\varphi(\boldsymbol{x_i})$.
+The original input space is mapped to a higher dimensional feature space where the training set is linearly separable.

 $$
 \varphi : \boldsymbol{x} \rightarrow \varphi(\boldsymbol{x})